What does it mean to be human? Seven philosophical perspectives

 “All that belongs to human understanding, in this deep ignorance and obscurity, is to be skeptical, or at least cautious; and not to admit of any hypothesis, whatsoever; much less, of any which is supported by no appearance of probability.”

 David Hume was an empiricist.
-He believed that all human ideas have roots from sense impressions.
+He believed that all human ideas have roots in sense impressions.
 Meaning, even if we imagine a creature that does not exist, your imagination of it still consists of things you’ve sensed in the real world.
+According to Hume, in order to arrange these impressions, we use different mental processes that are fundamentally part of being human.
+These are Resemblance, Contiguity in time or place, and Cause and Effect.

 “‘Tis evident, that all the sciences have a relation, more or less, to human nature … Even Mathematics, Natural Philosophy, and Natural Religion, are in some measure dependent on the science of Man.”

 Hume further believes that our own perception of truth, each of us, no matter how different, exists.
 When humans seek truth, they come into moments of realization.
 Small moments of realization lead to a sense of happiness of fulfillment.
-Big moments of realization, one the other hand, are truly what makes us human.
+Big moments of realization, on the other hand, are truly what make us human.
+To Hume, it is when we experience these crucial consciousness-altering experiences that we can finally say, with certainty, what it means to be human.

 Ludwig Wittgenstein

 “The limits of my language mean the limits of my world.
+Whereof one cannot speak, thereof one must be silent.
+The world is everything that is the case.”

 There is, perhaps, no other modern philosopher as deeply enigmatic as Ludwig Wittgenstein.
 His philosophy can be turned sideways, and you’ll still find it both authoritative and obscure.
+His philosophy about humanity can be interpreted in many ways.
+But the gist is still compelling.
+Let’s digest what he thinks from his one and only book Tractus-Logico-Philosophicus (1921.)

 What it means to be human, for Wittgenstein, is our ability to think consciously.
 We are active, embodied speakers.
 Before we communicate, we first need to have something to communicate with.
 We have to create and distinguish true and false thoughts about the world around us, to be able to think about things – combinations of things.
+These conscious combinations of thoughts is what Wittgenstein calls “states of affairs.”

 To be human is to think – true, false – it does not truly matter.